foxdonut/meiosis/tutorial/lessons/10-using-lit-html.md

 You can see the complete example below.

-@flems code/10-using-lit-html-01.js,app.html,app.css flyd,patchinko 800 shown 60
+@flems code/10-using-lit-html-01.js,app.html,app.css flyd,mergerino 800 shown 60

 <a name="takeaways"></a>
 ### [Takeaways](#takeaways)